MissNaliaka/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-print every character of a string
+print half of a string